DiegoLulamoon/DiegoLulamoon/README.md

-- 👋 Greetings, I'm Diego Lucas (also known as just Lulamoon hehe)
+- 👋 Greetings, I'm Diego Lucas (also known as just Lulamoon by some)
-- 🧑‍🎓 I'm just a beginner in the area, at the moment I'm learning the basic of the following languages and tools: Python, Javascript, CSS, and HTML 5.
+- 🧑‍🎓 I'm just a beginner in the area, at the moment I'm learning the basic of the following languages and tools: Python, Java, SQL, CSS, and HTML 5.
-- 💻 I'm not looking for a job in the field yet, but once I have enough knowledge, I'll be willing to venture out.
+- 💻 Currently seeking opportunities in IT, particularly in Technical Support, Service Desk, Infrastructure, or even Cloud.
 - 📧 My email and other contacts are on the bagdes below.
-- 🦄 Trivia: I love animations in general, I'm a bit eccentric and I'm very interested in cryptocurrencies.
+- 🌙 Trivia: I love animations in general, I'm a bit eccentric and I'm very interested in cryptocurrencies.